mhasan011/Assignment7/README.md

 3. WordPress => 4.2 - User Authentication
  Summary:
-Vulnerability types: user authentication
+Vulnerability types: user authentication,
-Fixed in version: 4.2
+Fixed in version: 4.2,
  GIF Walkthrough:

  ![vulnerability3](https://user-images.githubusercontent.com/42792775/47959247-3d943d80-dfb5-11e8-9957-ed055526c7e8.gif)

 Steps to recreate:
-Enter "admin" as username and type random password Enter "different name" as username and type "admin" as password
+Enter "admin" as username and type random password.
+Enter "different name" as username and type "admin" as password.

 Assets

 List any additional assets, such as scripts or files

 Resources

 WordPress Source Browser
 WordPress Developer Reference
 GIFs created with LiceCap.

 Notes

 Took some time to figure out how to appraoch.

 License

 Copyright [2018] [Mahmudul Hasan]

 Licensed under the Apache License, Version 2.0 (the "License");